jk-kowalski/Python-Sample-Estimating-Building-Heights-in-the-Netherlands-Using-DTMs-DSMs/README.md

 ## Disclaimer 🤗

-There is a small possibility that scripts may not work for areas outside Wageningen.
-We did not have enough time to check all regions in the Netherlands.
+There is a possibility that scripts may not work for areas outside Wageningen.

 ## References